days of traveling to each client system to troubleshoot problems are over. A

 Sending a remote assistance request

 XP’s Remote Assistance feature enables users to call for help.
 The application

 Click this tag search to find other How do I… articles and downloads.

-Before an administrator can render assistance, the end user must send a Remote
+an administrator can render assistance, the end user must send a Remote

 - Click Start.